dibyendumajumdar/ravi-vscode-debugger/README.md

 Issues and Limitations
 ----------------------
 * The 'pause' function does not work, i.e. you cannot pause a running script
-* Globals variables cannot be expanded as yet
-* In all cases the number of variables or table entries displayed is truncated to 120 items
+* In all cases the number of variables or table entries displayed is truncated to 250 items
 * The stack trace is truncated to 50 items
 * Only upto 20 breakpoints can be set
 * You cannot set a breakpoint against a dynamically generated Lua function
 * You may not be able to debug Lua 5.0, 5.1 or 5.2 scripts - only 5.3 is tested and officially supported
-* Table variables can only be expanded to 1 level (global tables cannot be expanded yet)
+* Table variables can only be expanded to 1 level
 * You cannot attach to a script already running somewhere
 * When the debugger runs the Lua Hook is disabled - so the running script is not allowed to modify the hook
 * The type and value display does not yet recognise Ravi types or Lua number subtypes